Mic92/nix-update/README.md

 ```

 Note that you must add the subpackage to passthrough in order for `nix-update`
-to be able to discover it.
+to be able to access it.

 You can update the package and its subpackage using `nix-update` as follows: